Engineering & Manufacturing: Design & Development T Level (Level 3)

 Method of delivery

-Lessons will take place in the relevant environment to what you are studying i.e. you could be in a normal classroom, Computer Aided Design (CAD) or Computer Aided Manufacture (CAM) suite, Advanced Manufacturing Centre or Mechanical Engineering Workshop.
+Lessons will take place in the relevant environment to which you are studying i.e. you could be in a normal classroom, Computer Aided Design (CAD) or Computer Aided Manufacture (CAM) suite, Advanced Manufacturing Centre or Mechanical Engineering Workshop.
 Using a range of teaching, learning and assessment techniques will support you in developing the skills and knowledge for your core examinations and employer set task, and your occupational specialist assignments.

 How will I be assessed?